tldr-pages/tldr/pages/common/az-account.md

 `az account list-locations`

-- Print an access token to use with `MS Graph API`:
+- Print an access token to be used with `MS Graph API`:

 `az account get-access-token --resource-type {{ms-graph}}`